hungds99/nohandcoder/README.md

 - Ask the AI for help with any feature
 - Check the project's issues page for known problems

-## Contributing

-We welcome contributions!
-Feel free to:

-1. Fork the project
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- OpenAI for providing the GPT-4 API
-- The open-source community for their valuable contributions